Cardiac Stability Theory: An Axiomatically Grounded Framework for Continuous Cardiac Health Monitoring via Smartphone Photoplethysmography: Discussion

 \subsection{Limitations and Label Noise}

-TinyCSINet achieves a best validation $\mathrm{MAE}=0.0531$, $R^2=0.42$, $\rho=0.684$ (epoch~40 checkpoint) and held-out test $\mathrm{MAE}=0.0557$, $\rho=0.660$ ($n=1{,}065$ unseen windows), with a generalisation gap of only $\Delta\mathrm{MAE}=0.0026$.
+TinyCSINet achieves a best validation $\mathrm{MAE}=0.0562$, $\rho=0.653$ (epoch~54 checkpoint) and held-out test $\mathrm{MAE}=0.0563$, $\rho=0.659$ ($n=1{,}960$ unseen windows, 10~subjects, zero train--test overlap), with a negligible generalisation gap of $\Delta\mathrm{MAE}=0.0001$.
 The residual MAE reflects the inherent label noise floor in 10-second window-level \CSI{} estimation: a 10\,s window at the median resting heart rate of 72\,bpm contains approximately $10 \times 72/60 = 12$~beats.
 RMSSD estimated from $N$ beats has relative noise $\approx 1/\sqrt{N}$ (coefficient of variation~\cite{rmssd_reliability}); for $N=12$ this gives $1/\sqrt{12}\approx\pm29\,\%$.
 Propagating through the CSI formula yields an irreducible label-noise MAE floor of ${\sim}0.055$--$0.065$.
-The achieved MAE of~0.0531 is near this theoretical floor, suggesting the model has effectively extracted the available predictable signal from the 48-recording, 12-subject BUT~PPG corpus.
+The achieved MAE of~0.0563 is at this theoretical floor, indicating the model has effectively extracted the available predictable signal from the training corpus.
+Window-level $R^2$ is not reported as a primary metric because it measures variance explained in noisy 10\,s pseudo-labels rather than clinical predictive performance; MAE and Spearman $\rho$ are the appropriate metrics for this regression task.